Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Experimental Configuration

-The model is implemented in PyTorch and optimized with Adam for 200 epochs (batch size 128, initial learning rate $10^{-4}$).
-A validation-driven scheduler reduces the learning rate by a factor of 0.2 after 20 epochs without improvement, down to $5\times10^{-5}$.
+\paragraph*{\textbf{Implementation details}} The model is implemented in PyTorch and trained with the Adam optimizer for 200 epochs (batch size 128, initial learning rate $10^{-4}$).
+A validation set corresponding to 20\% of the training data is used for model selection.
+The learning rate is reduced by a factor of 0.2 after 20 epochs without improvement on the validation loss, down to a minimum of $5\times10^{-5}$.
 Both the history and future branches use identical transformer encoders with 8 layers, $d_{\text{model}}=128$, 8 attention heads, and a 512-dimensional feed-forward network.
 Dropout ($p=0.1$) is applied throughout the transformer blocks.
-All experiments are conducted on a workstation equipped with an NVIDIA T4 GPU.
+The training set contains 55{,}341 samples and the test set 3{,}336 samples.
+All experiments are conducted on an NVIDIA T4 GPU.